buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcRelConnectsPathElements.md

 > IFC4 CHANGE  Data type changed to NUMBER and usage to hold a normalized ratio measure [0..1].

 ### RelatedConnectionType
-Indication of the connection type in relation to the path of the _RelatingObject_.
+Indication of the connection type in relation to the path of the _RelatedObject_.

 ### RelatingConnectionType
 Indication of the connection type in relation to the path of the _RelatingObject_.